 Proportion of minimum wage earners

 The proportion of employees earning the minimum wage can vary considerably across countries.
-By linking microdata from the two latest four-yearly structure of earnings surveys (SES) with the level of minimum wages in force at the time (October 2010 and 2014), it is possible to derive an estimate of these proportions (as presented in Figure 4).
-For the sake of comparability, the scope has been restricted to full-time workers aged 21 years and over, working in enterprises with 10 employees and more, excluding public administration, defence and compulsory social security (NACE Rev. 2 Section O).
-Moreover, monthly earnings calculated from the SES exclude any earnings related to overtime and shift work.
+By linking microdata from the Structure of earnings Survey (SES2018) with the level of minimum wages in force at the time (reference date: 1 July 2018), it is possible to derive an estimate of these proportions (as presented in Figure 4).
+For the sake of comparability, the scope has been restricted to full timers + part-timers (converted into full time units), aged 21 years and over, working in enterprises with 10 employees and more, excluding public administration, defense and compulsory social security (NACE Rev. 2 Section O).
+Moreover, monthly earnings calculated from the SES 2018 exclude any earnings related to overtime and shift work.

 Source data for tables and graphs